pfanto/pfaffian/README.md

 proof.pdf contains the proof of the results in Eqs.
 (4) and (5) of the main text.

-Direct any questions to the email address listed above.
+Direct any questions to paul.fanto@yale.edu.